What makes IB different?

 International Baccalaureate (IB) schools were established around the world in the 1950s to standardize curriculum and promote the strongest instructional practices in schools attended by the children of diplomats.
 Sixty years later, the International Baccalaureate Organization, headquartered in Geneva, Switzerland, continues to monitor all IB schools to ensure standards of integrity within the curriculum.
 No other middle school in Forsyth County offers this degree of external monitoring or validation.

-Paisley IB Magnet School's curriculum encompasses state and national standards such as the North Carolina Standard Course of Study but goes further by including the IB globally relevant and interdisciplinary focus.
+Paisley Magnet School's curriculum encompasses state and national standards such as the North Carolina Standard Course of Study but goes further by including the IB globally relevant and interdisciplinary focus.
 In keeping with the Community and Service component, as well as to promote civic responsibility in our young people, Paisley's students participate in community service activities each year.

 Why IB and not some other highly accelerated program?